Inga is a Queensland novelist and nature writer.

 She is currently completing a PhD in English Literature through the University of Queensland, which explores the history of Australian nature writing as an environmental strategy.

 Inga lives among trees in the Sunshine Coast hinterland.
-She leads writing retreats, workshops and offers a handful of mentorships each year through Olvar Wood.
+She leads writing retreats, workshops and mentorships through Olvar Wood.

 Her next novel, Where the Trees Once Were, will be published in April 2016.